miker704/Strife/patches.md

       for 4k resolution screens.
     - Fixed a displacement issue for user profile card on server members list section in Servers for 4k resolution screens.
+    - Adjust opacity for offline members in Server member list of a server.
+    -

 ### Other Changes